 I just love to explore the rocks and boulders at the Isle of Skye’s seashores.
 It almost feels as if you can hold your breath for hours, submerged in the sea and discover this foreign world moving effortlessly from one place to the other.

 After spending one hour studying different kinds of bladderwrack and polished marbles, I discovered a flat elongated rock, covered with tiny white barnacles and brightly coloured seaweeds.

 My first attempt to compose a shot showed a much wider view but the imge didn’t do the lovely scene full justice.
 All those fine details, chaotically scattered throughout the frame lacked a clear structure or center.
 So I decided to move in much closer with my camera, armed with the 90mm macro lens.
 Now the curved piece of seaweed formed the unambiguous center of the image, framed by darker seaweeds and complemented by the barnacles attached to the bluish rock like twinkling stars in the sky.

 The similarities to Vincent Van Gogh’s famous “Starry Night” was immediate and striking – even by looking at the tiny screen at the back of my camera

 In the year 1889 Vincent Van Gogh’s mental health had deteriorated rapidly and he was admitted to the asylum at St. Remy after cutting off a piece of his left ear in an attack of rage and despair.

 Painting quickly became the most important part of his therapy and his time at the asylum was marked by manically driven productivity.
 It was there where he painted among some of his finest paintings also the famous “Starry Night”, which is now part of New York MOMA’s impressive collection.

-After all the therapy at St. Remy did not bring the improvement he had hoped for and depression quickly returned worse than ever.
+After all, his therapy at St. Remy did not bring the improvement he had hoped for and depression quickly returned worse than ever.
 Finally in the summer of 1890 Vincent Van Gogh committed suicide, becoming posthumously the very first superstar of modern art.